Mining copper with microbes

 So far the processing of copper ores requires the application of toxic chemicals.
 A new Chilean-German research project aims at an eco-friendly product from marine bacteria.

 Copper is an important bulk metal for the German industry: it is mainly used in the cable and electrical industry, but also in the construction and automotive sectors, and in mechanical engineering.
 Until now most of it had to be imported either in the form of metal concentrates or crude ore.
 The world market leader Chile has been an important copper partner for Germany.
-Moreover, “Chile has an obvious interest in making its own mining production of copper more efficient and environmentally responsible,” explains Martin Rudolph, Head of the Processing Division at the Helmholtz-Institute Freiberg for Ressource Technology (HIF).
+Moreover, “Chile has an obvious interest in making its own mining production of copper more efficient and environmentally responsible,” explains Martin Rudolph, Head of the Processing Division at the (HIF).
 The institute belongs to the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) and is cooperating closely with the TU Bergakademie Freiberg.
 The HIF investigates new technologies aiming to secure the long-term supply of technology metals for the economy.

 The researchers from the Helmholtz Institute see great potential regarding copper mining in the pacific coastal state.
 Currently the Chilean mines use salt water instead of fresh water to recover the valuable metal, which requires an increased amount of Chemicals for the process.
 Additionally it leads to the loss of the molybdenum contained in the ore, which is an important rare metal that is used for steel alloys, lubricants and electronic components.